Sexual Violence

 of Kentucky women will experience completed or attempted rape in their lifetimes

 With rates of victimization among male and female Kentuckians significantly higher than the national average.
-In Kentucky, almost 2 in 5 women (39.1%) and 1 in 5 men (18.3%) will experience contact sexual violence in their lifetimes.[1]
+In Kentucky, almost 1 in 2 women (45%) will experience contact sexual violence in their lifetimes.
+The national average for men experiencing contact sexual violence in their lifetimes is 16.9% - not enough Kentucky men completed the survey to provide statistically significant statewide stats.
+[1]

 Data on the age of first completed rape victimization among Kentucky women shows that 13.9% were 10 and under, 32.2% were 11-17, 36.0% were 18-24, and 17.9% were 25 and older.[1]